 Prizes and Awards

-My work is situated at the interface of urban and economic geography and examines how urban regions and economies are reshaped through the deepening of global interdependencies, technological innovations and uneven development.
-In recent years, I developed a particular focus on financial relations, as analysing economic and urban development increasingly requires adopting a financial lens.
-My research strategy is based on the premise that both past theories and theories from different geographical traditions have an important role to play in understanding our contemporary predicament.
-Therefore, grounding geography's conceptual evolution in historical awareness has become an important aspect of my work.
-Broadly, my research encompasses the following themes.
+His work is situated at the interface of urban and economic geography and examines how urban regions and economies are reshaped through the deepening of global interdependencies, technological innovations and uneven development.
+In recent years, he developed a particular focus on financial relations, as analysing economic and urban development increasingly requires adopting a financial lens.
+His research strategy is based on the premise that both past theories and theories from different geographical traditions have an important role to play in understanding our contemporary predicament.
+Therefore, grounding geography's conceptual evolution in historical awareness has become an important aspect of his work.
+Broadly, his research encompasses the following themes.

 - Urban systems theory